UK 8475 is a Sunbeam motorcycle with a fascinating history.

 Thereafter it was loaned by Mrs Edge to the IMI Marston collection in Wolverhampton until it appeared at auction in 2007 and subsequently found its way into new ownership.

-Sunbeam UK 8475 doesn't have any testimonials yet.
+Sunbeam UK 8475 hasn't made any photos public yet.